-Cambados is a real gem and one of the most attractive and appealing Galician towns we have visited.
+Cambados is a real gem and one of the most attractive and appealing Galician towns that we have visited.
 It is located towards the entrance of the ria de Arousa in Pontevedra province and contains all the best features of Galicia whilst omitting all the worst ones.

 The easiest way to approach Cambados is via either the AP-9 toll road or the N-550 highway.
-Both these roads take you from the north or south of the region and avoid the much longer (but more scenic) coastal roads.
+Both of these roads take you from the north or south of the region and avoid the much longer (but more scenic) coastal roads.

 The main square, prazo and church

 The most obvious and notable part of Cambados is the large plaza (below) containing the fortified prazo de Fefinans and an elevated church.
 Together they shape the main town square and represent classic examples of vast Galician granite structures.